HeardLibrary/digital-scholarship/manage/control/github/clone.md

 Click on the `Push origin` button to push your changes from the desktop client to GitHub.

+## What happens next?

+If you are the only one doing the work and you only work on a single local computer, then it doesn't matter that much whether you pull from GitHub at the start of your next work session.
+However, if someone (including you) made changes elsewhere, it is critical that you pull changes as the very first action you take the next time you begin work.
+It is difficult at first to remember to do this, but it's an important habit to develop to prevent merge conflicts.

+If you do encounter merge conflicts because you forgot to pull before working, or if a collaborator changed something while you were working, see [this page](../conflicts/) for information about how to resolve the conflict.

 [next page: branching](../branch/)

 ----